NCIOCPL/r4r-content/resources/resource105.md

     - doc: cbiit
 pocs: []
 ---
-3D Slicer is the free open source software for medical image visualization and analysis.
+3D Slicer is an open source software platform for medical image informatics, image processing, and three-dimensional visualization.
+Slicer brings free, powerful cross-platform processing tools to physicians, researchers, and the general public.